rickvanschalkwijk/killerapp/README.md

 Killerapp
 =========
-Test 1.2.3...

-A native Android application for the city of Amsterdam
+A native Android application for the city of Amsterdam.

 Most important classes and files